coecms/WRF/README.md

 ```
 cd WRF/WRFV3/
 ```
 There is a *run_compile* script to help you configure and compile WRF.
-This script by default will compile the WRFV3 software for a real experiment, with some speed optimisations for the normal and express queues and with basic nesting.
+This script by default will compile the WRFV3 software for a real experiment, with some speed optimisations for the normal, express. normalbw and expressbw queues and with basic nesting.
 There is a range of command-line arguments accepted by the script.
+These are:
+* the command-line arguments accepted by the *configure* script
+* an option to clean everything prior to compilation
+* the choice of compilation flags
-These are the command-line arguments accepted by the *configure* script, an option to clean everything prior to compilation, the choice of compilation flags and nesting type for the *configure* script and finally the compilation option for the *compile* script.
+* the choice of nesting type for the *configure* script
+* the compilation option for the *compile* script.

 You can access a full list and description by running:
 ```
 ./run_compile -h
 ```